- Exposure: .6 second @ f/16

 Bring a chair.

-Although unnecessary but nice to have, a small chair provides an opportunity for a quick or even an extended break after the photo shoot.
+Although unnecessary but nice to have, a small chair provides an opportunity for a quick or even an extended break after the photoshoot.
 Lightweight and compact, the Helinox Swivel Trek Chair is unbelievable!
-After sunset, I sometimes enjoy kicking back in a comfortable chair with a fine cigar.
+Nothing beats a comfortable chair to enjoy an evening sky.

 Don’t leave home without a flashlight.